weefbellington/screenplay/README.md

 }
 ```

-###View persistence on configuration changes

-By default, when a configuration change occurs, Screenplay tears down each the each scene
-whose view is currently visible on the screen.
-If instead you would like a view  to be retained on
-configuration changes, override `Scene.teardownOnConfigurationChanges` to return `true`.
-Keep in mind, though, that if you enable this flag, the XML for the view will not be
-reloaded when a configuration change occurs.

-###Transformers and animated scene transitions
+###2.5 Animated scene transitions

-A `Transformer` is responsible for applying animations between scenes.
-The `Transformer` receives a
-`SceneCut` object, which contains the data that the `Transformer` needs to create animations,
-including the `Flow.Direction`, and the incoming and outgoing stages.
+A `Transition` is responsible for applying animations between scenes.
+The `Transition` receives a `SceneCut` object, which contains the data that the `Transiton` needs to create animations, including the `Flow.Direction`, and the incoming and outgoing stages.

 ```java
 @Singleton